bluehalo/ansible-roles/nifi_nars/README.md

 This Ansible role configures custom Apache NiFi nars:

 - creates a symlink to the nars
-- adds them to the nifi configuration
+- optionally adds them to the NiFi configuration

 Requirements
 ------------